 We have adopted policies and procedures designed to comply with these laws and regulations.
 In the ordinary course of our business, we conduct internal reviews of our compliance with these laws.
 Our compliance is also subject to governmental review.
 The growth of our business and sales organization and our expansion outside of the United States may increase the potential of violating these laws or our internal policies and procedures.
 We believe that we are in material compliance with all statutory and regulatory requirements, but there is a risk that one or more government agencies could take a contrary position.
 These laws and regulations are complex and are subject to interpretation by the courts and by government agencies.
 If one or more such agencies alleges that we may be in violation of any of these requirements, regardless of the outcome, it could damage our reputation and adversely affect important business relationships with third parties, including managed care organizations and other commercial third-party payers.
 Any action brought against us for violation of these or other laws or regulations, even if we successfully defend against it, could cause us to incur significant legal expenses and divert our management's attention from the operation of our business.
-If our operations are found to be in violation of any of these laws and regulations, we may be subject to any applicable penalty associated with the violation, including civil and criminal penalties, damages and fines, we could be required to refund
+If our operations are found to be in violation of any of these laws and regulations, we may be subject to any applicable penalty associated with the violation, including civil and criminal penalties, damages and fines, we could be required to curtail or cease our operations.
+Any of the foregoing consequences could seriously harm our business and our financial results.